Contents: Intake Components ↧ Release components ↧ Passive and active diagnostic tests ↧ Warm-up cycle ↧ Crash data ↧

 - vehicle speed sensor (VSS);

-- crankshaft position sensor (TFR);
+- crankshaft position sensor (CPS);

-- throttle position sensor (TR);
+- throttle position sensor (TP);

-- coolant temperature sensor (EATING);
+- coolant temperature sensor (ECT);

-- camshaft position sensor (SMR);
+- camshaft position sensor (CMP);

-Release Components
+Release components

-- control unit, EVAP tank evaporative valve:
+- control unit, EVAP tank evaporative release valve:

 - air conditioner relay;